Handwritten Notes & Email Marketing

 Email marketing is a great way to build a positive reputation with your audience.
 Regular, high-quality emails tend to increase credibility and help customers have a positive association with your brand.
 If your newsletter contains interesting information, you might even have clients who look forward to receiving your weekly or monthly updates.

 Of course, anything that can elevate your brand can also decrease your reputation if used incorrectly.
 Nothing turns off customers more than an inbox flooded with spammy messages.
-Treat your marketing emails with the same care you’d put into a blog post or any other part of your content marketing strategy.
+Treat your marketing emails with the same care you’d put into a blog post, handwritten notes or any other part of your content marketing strategy.

 Advertise Products and Sales

 Email marketing has almost completely replaced direct mail as the go-to way to send out advertisements and product announcements.
 If you’re holding an end-of-season sale, a marketing email is the best way to notify your customers.
 Email lists can also be used to announce new product lines or remind customers of your store’s continually low prices.